Sesame Ginger Dressing

 Close the lid of the jar tightly and shake vigorously.

-Check for salt and add some additional salt if the salt from soy sauce is not enough for your taste.
+Check for salt and add salt if the salt from soy sauce is not enough for your taste.

 Note – You can also blend the ingredients in a blender instead of a mason jar.